 1342/43 – John Liston and Thomas Liston were both in France with William Bohun, Earl of Northampton fighting the French in Brittany.
 John served as a banneret for Bohun, a banneret being a knight in charge of a group of other knights.

 John and Thomas may have been related to John Hawkwood, they seem to have close associations with De Vere ( Earl of Oxford) fighting together on occasion.

 Chaucer also had connections to John Hawkwood and it has been speculated that the Knight in Cantebury Tales was based on Hawkwood.
 Chaucers Grand daughter by his son Thomas was later to marry John De La Pole Earl of Suffolk.

-1351 – Sir John de Liston was married to Elizabeth, daughter of Sir William Carbonell, and thereby the Manor of Carbonels passed into the Liston family.
+1351 –One of the Listons married Elizabeth, daughter of Sir William Carbonell, and thereby the Manor of Carbonels passed into the Liston family.

 William De Lyston had died by 1367 as his wife Joan is listed as holding the right to make the wafers and present them to the King.

 Thomas their son sold the land to Richard Lyons just before the peasants revolt in which Lyston manor was sacked and he lost his life.